-The next meeting of the San Carlos Area Council (SCAC) is scheduled for Wednesday, Jan.
+The next meeting of the San Carlos Area Council (SCAC) is scheduled for Jan.
 6, 2016 at 6 p.m. in the Winer Family Community Room at the San Carlos Branch Library, 7265 Jackson Drive.
-We have a special guest speaker, whose identity will be revealed at the meeting at the speaker’s request.
-Hint: the speaker is quite familiar with one of the three jewels in San Carlos.
-Please plan to attend.
-We think you’ll agree it will be educational and time well spent.
-We will also have reports from the SDPD and SD Fire-Rescue and representatives of elected officials.
-Until then, the officers and directors of the SCAC hope you and your family have a merry Christmas and a happy and prosperous New Year in 2016.
+We are still working to confirm our guest speaker and that information will be in our next Mission Times Courier article in December.
+In the interim, the officers and directors of the SCAC hope you have a happy Thanksgiving holiday.

-Currently, there is nothing new to report, as we continue to work the District 7 office to determine what can be done to make the intersection of Navajo Road and Golfcrest safer for pedestrians.
-This follows a fatality in August, when a driver, who ran a red light and was under the influence of alcohol, struck and killed a female pedestrian there.
-A traffic study is being conducted and more info will be reported, as it’s made know to us.
-In the interim, please be extra careful in this area.
-We’ll await the results of the traffic study before making any specific recommendations.
+We continue to work the District 7 office to determine what can be done to make the intersection of Navajo Road and Golfcrest safer for pedestrians, following a fatality in August when a driver, who ran a red light and was under the influence of alcohol, struck and killed a female pedestrian who was headed to the Cowles Mtn. trail.
+A traffic study is underway but in the interim, please be extra careful in this area.

-We are pleased to report that the San Carlos Community Garden continues to flourish.
-If you’re interested in raising your own plot of fruits and vegetables in this garden, please visit sancarloscommunitygarden.com for details.
+We pleased to report that the San Carlos Community Garden continues to flourish and their 4th Annual Pumpkin Smash was a success.
+If you’re interested in raising your own plot of fruits and vegetables in this garden, please visit their website at sancarloscommunitygarden.com for details.
 The community garden is located at the corner of Lake Adlon and Boulder Lake Avenue, adjacent to Springall Academy, 6440 Boulder Lake Drive.

-We have resumed the collection of dues, to become more actively involved in community events and activities.
+SCAC has resumed the collection of dues.
 Dues are $7 per household and $15 for a business.
 We’d like prior members to return and are soliciting new members in this article.
 Please send your check to SCAC, P.O.
 Box 19246, San Diego, CA 92159-0246.
 Many thanks to those who have already sent in their checks.